Pascal Grenier for Cinetalk.net

-After 30 years of imprisonment for a crime she didn’t commit, a sixty-year old woman plans on taking revenge on her ex-boyfriend.
+After 30 years of imprisonment for a crime she didn’t commit, a sixty-year old woman plans to take revenge on her ex-boyfriend.

-Golden Lion at Venice Interntional Film Festival 2016, this 226-minutes long drama from Filipino auteur Lav Diaz is absorbing and powerful.
-Despite its revenge thematic, it is a story of forgiveness and transcendence rather than vigilantism concentrating on emotions and feelings and avoiding melodrama.
+Golden Lion at Venice International Film Festival 2016, this 226-minutes long drama from Filipino auteur Lav Diaz is absorbing and powerful.
+Despite its revenge thematic, it is a story of forgiveness and transcendence, concentrating on emotions and feelings while avoiding melodrama.
 It evolves through various encounters that develop between this sorrowful woman and, notably, a drunken hunchback ballot-seller and a transvestite male prostitute.
-A strong point is the performance of the lead actress Charo Santos-Concio.
+One of the strongest attraction in Diaz’film is the performance by lead actress Charo Santos-Concio, wonderful in the title role.
 After a 17-year break from films, she makes a strong comeback.
-She is wonderful in the title role.

-The Woman Who Left is a minimalist work shot almost entirely on large static or master shots, all in beautiful monochrome black & white, .
-While its running time and slow pace may put-off some viewers, it is nonetheless a rewarding and immersive tale of gratitude and reconciliation.
+The Woman Who Left is a minimalist work shot almost entirely with large static or master shots in beautiful monochrome black & white.
+While its running time and slow pace may obviously put-off some viewers, it is nonetheless rewarding as an immersive tale on gratitude and reconciliation.

 October 16, 7:00 PM (Cinématheque québécoise)